Yamahkarim/BeatIt/README.md

 ## Preface

 This project initially started during my time at the UCI Data Science Bootcamp as a way to understand the differences between ML algorithms through a lens in which I was familiar with- Electronic Music.
-As a fan of the music that lays in the avant-garde realms of techno the popular music recommendation applications such as Spotify, Pandora and SoundCloud often lack in their accuracy of recommending similar music specific to the song rather then a generalization of the artist as a whole.
+As a fan of the music that lays in the avant-garde realms of techno the popular music recommendation applications such as Spotify, Pandora and SoundCloud often lack in their accuracy of recommending similar music.

 ## Objective